 The services of a mathematics teacher are available on an itinerant basis.
 The mathematics program can serve students in grades K-12 through delivery of state-approved curricula.
 This service is generally BOCES aidable.

 Science Teacher (329)

 The services of a science teacher are available on an itinerant basis.
-The science program can serve students in grades K-12.
+The science program can serve students in grades K-12 through delivery of state approved curricula.
+This service is generally aidable.